 The case $\somenorm = +$ follows from the case $\somenorm = 1$ by using $\vw_{*,k}^\T\,\phi_+(\vx,\vxhat) = -\lip_*\norm{\vx-\vxhat}_1$ for all $\vx,\vxhat\in\setR^d$ with $\vw_{*,k} \defeq -\lip_*\vone_{2d}$, which satisfies $\norm{\vw_{*,k}} = \clip \lip_*$ for all $k\in[K]$. \end{proof}

-Note that $f_n$, $\fnih$, and $\fni$ are Lipschitz continuous with Lipschitz constants bounded by $\lipf_{f_n}$, $\lipf_{\fnih}$, and $\lipf_{\fni}$, respectively.
+Note that $f_n$, $\fnih$, and $\fni$ are Lipschitz continuous with Lipschitz constants bounded by $(\lipf_{f_n}\lipphi)$, $(\lipf_{\fnih}\lipphi)$, and $(\lipf_{\fni}\lipphi)$, respectively.
 In the refinement step \eqref{eq:erm-local}, it is important to ensure that the Lipschitz constant of $\fnih$ does not scale polynomially in the sample size $n$, as this would deteriorate the convergence rate of the DCF estimator.
-In \cref{sec:Eapprox-bound}, we prove that the Lipschitz constant of $f_n$ grows only logarithically with $n$.
-Therefore, we use $\Ln$ as a reference for the Lipschitz constant of $\fnih$, and the following result shows that the Lipschitz constant of the refined estimators $\fnih$ and $\fni$ can exceed $\Ln$ by at most an $\Ordo(\theta_3)$ factor.
+In \cref{sec:Eapprox-bound}, we prove that the Lipschitz constant of $f_n$ grows logarithmically with $n$.
+Therefore, we use $\lipf_{f_n}$ as reference to regularize in \eqref{eq:erm-local}, and the following result shows that the Lipschitz constant of the refined estimators $\fnih$ and $\fni$ can exceed $\lipf_{f_n}\lipphi$ by at most an $\Ordo(\theta_3)$ factor.